-Brainspotting is an innovative therapy that combines aspects of EMDR, mindfulness, and brain and body-based therapies.
-It’s based on the belief that certain eye positions can evoke emotions, sensations and memories because they access specific ‘brainspots’ where traumatic memories are stored.1,2,3,4,5 Brainspotting therapy involves one to three sessions of using eye position, mind-body awareness, and mindfulness exercises to help clients overcome issues like PTSD, depression, and anxiety.2,3,4
+Brainspotting is an innovative therapy using aspects of EMDR, mindfulness, and brain and body-based therapies.
+Brainspotting is based on the belief that certain eye positions can evoke emotions, sensations, and memories because they access specific ‘brainspots’ where traumatic memories are stored.1,2,3,4,5 Brainspotting therapy involves one to three sessions of eye position, mind-body awareness, and mindfulness exercises to help clients overcome issues, like PTSD, depression, and anxiety.2,3,4

 What Is Brainspotting?

-Brainspotting is a new form of therapy that aims to help clients process through difficult emotions or traumatic experiences.
-In brainspotting, different eye positions are used to help identify “brainspots” linked to certain experiences, emotions, or sources of distress.2,3,4,5 Once identified, brainspotting therapists use mindfulness techniques to help the client access, experience and process through the thoughts and feelings stored in this brainspot.1,2,4,7
+Brainspotting is a form of therapy that aims to help clients process difficult emotions or traumatic experiences.
+In brainspotting, different eye positions help identify “brainspots” linked to certain experiences, emotions, or sources of distress.2,3,4,5 Once identified, brainspotting therapists use mindfulness techniques to help the client access, experience, and process the thoughts and feelings stored in this brainspot.1,2,4,7

 How Does Brainspotting Work?

-Researchers don’t fully understand exactly why or how brainspotting is able to help people heal from trauma quickly, but they do have some theories.
-The developer of brainspotting, Dr. David Grand, believes that eye position and movement correlate to certain places or ‘spots’ in the brain that store traumatic memories.1,5,7 Each person’s brainspot may be different, so the therapist needs to first identify the spot by using a set of eye movement exercises with each client.2
+Researchers don’t fully understand exactly why or how brainspotting can help people heal from trauma.
+However, there are some theories.
+The developer of brainspotting, Dr. David Grand, believes that eye position and movement correlate to ‘spots’ in the brain that store traumatic memories.1,5,7 Each person’s brainspot may differ, so the therapist must first identify the spot by using a set of eye movement exercises with each client.2

 It’s possible that therapies like brainspotting help to access parts of the brain that are difficult to reach through conventional therapy methods.
 For example, some researchers believe that traumatic memories are stored in the midbrain, a region of the brain that lies beneath the areas related to language and conscious thoughts.4,5,7 While eye position is used to access the traumatic memory, brainspotting also involves using mindful awareness to process these memories and emotions in the body.2,3,8,9